luisrodrigues154/ABD_tool/README.md

 ```

 ## How to install
-Before installing make sure that all the packages that R need are installed.</br>
+Before installing make sure that all the packages that R needs are installed.</br>
 If you dont know what packages are needed do the following (this will use the unmodified R files from cran repo that are included in this repository):

 ### Dependencies verification (not required, but recommended)